opentext-idol/java-aci-api-ng/README.md

 these features are available from OpenText customer support.

 ## Contributing
 We welcome pull requests.
 These must be licensed under the MIT license.
-Please submit pull requests to the develop branch - the master branch is for stable code only.

 ## Is it any good?
 Yes.